British Engineerium: History

 Jonathan Minns died on 13 October 2013, aged 75.
 Two years later, an arson attack damaged the chimney.
-In 2017 the owner, Mike Holland, was sent to prison for manslaughter.
+In 2017 the owner, Mike Holland, was sent to prison for manslaughter by gross negligence.
 In March 2018 the entire complex was put up for sale.

 Architecture

 The walls have multi-coloured, multi-layered brickwork.

 Coursed flint walls surround the Engineerium.

 The Engineerium has been described by Brighton historian Clifford Musgrave as an "unusually fine asset" for Brighton and Hove and by fellow historian Ken Fines "a splendid example of Victorian industrial engineering".
 The buildings have intricately patterned polychrome brickwork, and the 95 ft chimney to the south is also finely detailed and is a landmark in Hove.
 Both the buildings and the machinery inside demonstrate the widespread belief among Victorian designers and architects that every object and building, no matter how commonplace or humble, should be elaborately and expansively embellished.

 On the main buildings, the walls consist of bands of red, yellow and purplish-blue brick with moulded layers and coping.
 The ground floor has red brickwork with a rusticated appearance.
 The cast-iron windows are set in round-arched openings below a string course which runs around the whole building and consists of alternate patterns of red and black brick.
 The slate roof has flat-topped gables set above pediments at the top of each engine room.
 The two engine rooms are two-storey and have a three-bay, three-window range; they flank the single-storey boiler room which also has three bays.
 The left- and right-hand bays are recessed; all have windows that are similar to those of the engine rooms.

 The chimney stands about 7 ft south of the engine rooms and boiler house.
 The rectangular, campanile-style structure stands on a rusticated base with a tapering plinth below it.
 Above this is a moulded cornice.
 The chimney itself tapers slightly and has tall arched panels on each face, forming slight recesses.
 An entablature runs all the way round, linking these.
 The brickwork is of the same colours and detailing as the other buildings.